 If you are a homeowner age 62 or older and have paid off your mortgage or paid down a considerable amount, and are currently living in the home, you may participate in FHA's Home Equity Conversion Mortgage (HECM) program.
-The HECM is FHA's reverse mortgage program that enables you to withdraw some of the equity in your home.
-You choose how you want to withdraw your funds, whether in a fixed monthly amount or a line of credit or a combination of both.
+The HECM is FHA's reverse mortgage program that enables you to withdraw a portion of your home's equity.

 You can also use a HECM to purchase a primary residence if you are able to use cash on hand to pay the difference between the HECM proceeds and the sales price plus closing costs for the property you are purchasing.